A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Introduction

 \section{Introduction}

-Optimal control governed by partial differential equations (PDEs) is a well-studied topic due to its relevance in industrial applications.
+Parameter optimization governed by partial differential equations (PDEs) is a well-studied topic due to its relevance in industrial applications.
 If the model is considered to be {\em perfect} one can perform standard techniques to solve these type of problems (see e.g. \cite{HPUU09,Tro10} and the references therein).
 However, its numerical approximation can be very expensive due to the dimension of the discretized PDE.
 For this reason, in the last decade, model order reduction techniques were introduced and successfully applied in the context of PDE constrained optimization.
-Model order reduction works in a Galerkin projection framework, where the basis functions are non-local and are build upon information of the underlying system.
-Although a detailed description of these contributions goes beyond the scope of this paper, we want to mention balance truncation which works mainly for linear state equations (see e.g. \cite{A05}).
-More general techniques are the reduced basis (RB) method and Proper Orthogonal Decomposition (POD).
-The latter is manly used in the context of e.g. many-query scenarios (see e.g. \cite{RHP08}) for parametric steady problems where the basis functions are selected by means of a greedy algorithm.
-The former works in more general situations such as time-dependent problems, and parametric steady and unsteady equations (see e.g. \cite{V13} for a presentation of the method within different applications).
-It is also possible to combine RB and POD in the so-called Greedy-POD algorithm \cite{HO08} for parametric unsteady models.
+Model order reduction works in a Galerkin projection framework, where the basis functions are non-local and built upon information of the underlying system.
+Although a detailed description of these contributions goes beyond the scope of this paper, we want to mention Proper Orthogonal Decomposition (POD) and the reduced basis (RB) method.
+The former works in general situations such as time-dependent problems, and parametric steady and unsteady equations (see e.g. \cite{V13} for a presentation of the method within different applications).
+The latter is mainly used in the context of e.g. many-query scenarios (see e.g. \cite{RHP08}) for parametric steady problems where the basis functions are selected by means of a greedy algorithm.
+It is also possible to combine RB and POD in the so-called POD-Greedy algorithm \cite{HO08} for parametric unsteady models.
 The strength of these methods is the presence of an a-posteriori error estimator which certifies the quality of the surrogate models.
-Model order reduction has been applied successfully to optimal control problems in both open-loop (e.g. \cite{HV05,KG14,SV10}) and closed-loop (e.g. \cite{AV15,AK01,KVX04}) frameworks.
+Model order reduction has been applied successfully to parameter optimization with PDE constrains in e.g. \cite{DH15,OP07}.
+However, we note that all these works strongly rely on the offline-online decomposition.
+In the current work, we propose to build the surrogate model towards the optimization.
+Similar approaches were studied in e.g. \cite{QGVW16,ZF14}, but our approach does not require offline-online decomposition and the reduced order model gets updated to desired accuracy during the optimization process.